Defender Europe 20 Plus - Exercise

 |0

-This work, Defender Europe 20 Plus - Exercise, by Richard Herman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Defender Europe 20 Plus - Exercise [Image 2 of 2], by SPC Javan Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT